News

 The Nordic Innovation Center publishes the Innovate newsletter in English and in the latest issue. of the year 2005 can be found interviews with Sjöfn Sigurgísladóttir CEO and Margrét Geirsdóttir, food scientist at IFL.
 The topic of discussion is the possibilities inherent in the processing of high-quality fish proteins.

-Role The Nordic Innovation Center (Nordisk InnovationsCenter) is, among other things, "working to make the Nordic countries an active internal market without borders where nothing prevents the free transfer of skills, ideas, capital, people or products," as stated in the introduction on the organization's website.
+Role The Nordic Innovation Center (Nordisk InnovationsCenter) is, among other things, "working to make the Nordic region an active internal market without borders, as there is nothing to prevent the free movement of skills, ideas, resources, people or products," according to a presentation on the agency's website.

 The institute is based in Oslo and employs people from all the Nordic countries.
 The agency publishes reports and newsletters, including Innovate, as stated above.